-Many students split their summers, often between a law firm job and a public service position but occasionally between two jobs within public service.
+Many students split their summers, often between a law firm job and a public service position, and occasionally between two jobs within public service.

-Be careful not to discourage employers by insisting right away that you cannot spend your whole summer at their organizations.
-Wait until you have received a job offer before you broach the subject with a potential employer.
+- Wait until you have received a job offer before you broach the subject of split summers with a potential employer

-If you have already committed half the summer to another organization, you should be upfront about your commitments.
+- If you have already committed half the summer to another organization, you should be upfront about your commitments in your cover letter or other communications with employers

-Historically, we have recommended split summers to students who are very interested in postgraduate public service work, yet want to try out a law firm their 2L summers.
-In recent years, many law firms have shortened their summer programs, so you may find that you can fit in an internship with a nonprofit or government agency after your law firm commitment, without asking the firm for a split.
+- Some law firms have shortened their summer programs; you may find that you can fit in an internship with a nonprofit or government agency after your law firm commitment, without asking the firm for a split

-Some firms have strong public interest and pro bono programs and will allow you to spend part of your time at a public interest job while on their payrolls.
-See OPIA’s Guide to Law Firms Sponsoring Public Interest Summers for a list of firms that offer this option.
+- Research the firms with strong public interest and pro bono programs; they may allow you to spend part of your time at a public interest job while on their payrolls

-Keep in mind that the timing of your internships can make all the difference in your experience.
-If you are interested in Capitol Hill, you may find some Committee and personal staffs have little work to do during the month of August; as such, it may make sense for you to go elsewhere during that time.
+- Keep in mind that the timing of your internships can make all the difference in your experience (i.e. Capitol Hill has very little work during the month of August)

-If you find that you do not have enough time to try out everything you want to, even if you use all available term-time opportunities, then it does make sense to split a summer.
+- Consider whether splitting between two public sector employers makes sense for you; for example, if you find that you do not have enough time to try out everything you want to, even if you use all available term-time opportunities, then it does make sense to split a summer